angus2651/Awesome-Category/README.md

 Step 1:

-Copy files to your Project
+Copy UIColor+Hexadecimal.h and UIColor+Hexadecimal.m to your Project

 Step 2: For Example: HexString is #F6F6F6